SkafteNicki/dtu_mlops/s1_getting_started/M2_conda.md

    ```bash
    conda create -n "my_environment"
    ```
    We really recommend that you use multiple conda environment during the course to make sure you do not mix dependencies between your exercises.

-3. When create a environment with `conda`, how do you specify which python version it should be using?
+3. When you create an environment with `conda`, how do you specify which python version it should be using?

-4. Which `conda` commando gives you a list of the packages installed in the current environment (HINT: check the `conda_cheatsheet.pdf` file).
-How do you easily export this list to a text file?
+4. Which `conda` commando gives you a list of the packages installed in the current environment (HINT: check the `conda_cheatsheet.pdf` file in the `exercise_files` folder).

+   1. How do you easily export this list to a text file?
 Do this, and make sure you export it to a file called `enviroment.yml`.

-Finally, inspect the file to see what is in it.
+   2. Finally, inspect the file to see what is in it.

-5. The `enviroment.yml` file you have created is one way to secure *reproducibility* between users, a concept we will go over many times in the course.
-Try creating a new environment directly from you `enviroment.yml` file.
+   3. The `enviroment.yml` file you have created is one way to secure *reproducibility* between users, because anyone should be able to get an exact copy of you enviroment if they have your `enviroment.yml` file.
+   Try creating a new environment directly from you `enviroment.yml` file and check that the packages being installed exactly matches what you originally had.

 6. Which `conda` commando gives you a list of all the environments that you have created?

 4. As the introduction states, it is fairly safe to use `pip` inside `conda` today.
    What is the corresponding `pip` command that gives you a list of all `pip` installed packages? and how to you export this to a file called `requirements.txt`?
    (We will revisit requirement files at a later point)

-5. (Optional) If you look through the requirements that both `pip` and `conda` produces then you will see that it is often filled with a lot more packages than what you are actually using in your project e.g. what you write import statements: `from package import module`.
+5. If you look through the requirements that both `pip` and `conda` produces then you will see that it is often filled with a lot more packages than what you are actually using in your project e.g. what you write import statements: `from package import module`.
 One way to come around this is to use the package `pipreqs`, that will automatically scan your project and create a requirement file specific to that.
    Lets try it out:

    1. Install `pipreqs`: